 Passing gas is often a cause for a few snickers, but what if it's your baby?
 They can be pretty alarming (and stinky) especially considering the small body they're coming from.
-Like how does a human that small produce a gas plume that big?
-It's befuddling, but it's also important.
-The amount of gas a person expels can be an indication of certain internal issues.
-So is it just formula-fed babies who fart a lot, or breastfeeding babies, too?
+How does a human that small produce a gas plume that big?
+And is it just formula-fed babies who fart a lot, or breastfeeding babies, too?
 Turns out, there are some specific reasons breastfed babies fart a lot.
 And, thankfully, most of them aren't serious cause for concern.

 So, with that in mind, here are seven reasons your breastfed baby may be cutting a lot of cheese.